FAQs

 Payment Modes-Related Questions

-To apply, simply submit your GIRO application online through RP’s eGIRO portal.
 For step-by-step instructions, refer to the User Guide [PDF, 2.3 MB].

-If you’re an ex-student, please make your payment here.
+Please make your online payment here.

 RP has partnered with Flywire to give you an easy and secure method of paying your school fees from overseas, offering competitive foreign exchange rates.